ruben-tsui/ruben-tsui.github.io/index.md

 Ph.D. in Translation

-Graduate Program in Translation & Interpretation - Translation Track
+Graduate Institute in Translation & Interpretation

 National Taiwan Normal University

 Taipei, Taiwan

 ----------------
 Master of Arts in Translation